 Services

 Online sessions are offered for durations of 45 and 60 minutes.
 In-home sessions are offered for durations of 60 minutes.
-Assessment session times will vary, but typically take 75 minutes; please note that assessments will often require an assessment report.
+Assessment session times will vary, but typically take 75 minutes; please note that assessments will require an assessment report.

 Fees for reports and/or grant application writing will be discussed and clients will be provided with a quote before billing.